- WHO WE ARE

 CVSan has an exclusive franchise agreement for municipal solid waste collection services including construction and demolition debris services.

 How do I recycle Construction and Demolition materials?

 (1) Utilize the services of Waste Management of Alameda County, who, by contract, will take C&D materials to be properly recycled, or;

 (2) As an incidental part of a total construction, remodeling, or demolition service, the licensed contractor may recycle the materials at Davis Street Transfer Station or an alternate designated site for recycling (approved by CVSan), or;

 (3) Self haul in a fixed body vehicle directly to a facility that holds all applicable permits (approved by CVSan).

 Please contact WMAC at 510-613-8700 to request a C&D debris box.
 Visit the Rates page for a listing of rates.
 Please note that there is a Collection Fee, and a Disposal Fee charged per ton based on actual disposal costs plus an administrative fee.

-Or, purchase a Bagster Bag, an alternative to a debris box that holds 3 cubic yards of material (up to 3,300 pounds).
+Or, use a Bagster Bag, an alternative to a debris box that holds 3 cubic yards of material (up to 3,300 pounds).
 Materials are sorted and recycled.
-Bags are approximately $30.00 and may be purchased at a local retailer.
+Bags are no longer for sale at local retailers, however, bags that were previously purchased will still be serviced by Waste Management.
 An additional Collection and Recycling/Disposal Fee is paid to Waste Management upon scheduling your pick-up.
-Click here to find the Bagster Bag Collection Fee in your area.
+Click here to find the Bagster Bag Collection Fee..

 Builders’ Guide to Reuse and Recycling